The thaw redraws the border between Italy and Switzerland

 The question is correct, and the answer was the subject of diplomatic negotiations that began in 2018 and ended last year.
 However, details of the agreement remain confidential.

-When the shelter was built on a rocky outcrop in 1984, there were 40 long wooden beds and tables all over the Italian side.
+When The shelter was built on a rocky outcrop in 1984they 40 beds and long wooden tables They were totally Italian side.

-The problem has come back to the fore because the area, which depends on tourism, is at the top of one of the largest ski resorts and a new cable car station is being built a few meters away.
+The problem has come back to the fore because the area, dependent on tourism, is at the top of one of the largest ski resorts and a new cable car station is being built a few meters away.

-An agreement was reached in November 2021 in Florence, but the result will only be revealed with the approval of the Swiss government, which will not happen before 2023.
+Agreement reached in November 2021 in Florencebut only the result will be released When approved by the Swiss governmentWhich will not happen before 2023.

-“We agreed to divide the dispute,” Alain Wecht, head of the border department at Swiss cartographic agency Soisstubo, told AFP.
+“We agreed to divide the teams,” he said.
+France Press agency Alain Wicht, Head of the Border Department at the Swiss cartographic agency Swisstopo.

-His work includes guarding 7,000 markers along the 1,935 kilometer Swiss border with France, Italy, Germany, Austria and Liechtenstein.
+His job includes monitoring 7 thousand bookmarks during the 1,935 km From the Swiss border with France, Italy, Germany, Austria and Liechtenstein.

-He participated in the negotiations in which both sides made concessions to find a solution “even if neither side wins, at least no one loses.”
+He participated in the negotiations in which the two sides made concessions to find a solution “Even if neither side was a winner, at least no one lost.”

 The Italian-Swiss border passes through glaciers along the watershed.

-But Theodul Glacier lost nearly a quarter of its mass between 1973 and 2010, exposing the rocks under the ice, changing the drainage gap and forcing the two neighbors to redraw about 100 meters of their boundary.
+But Theodol Glacier It lost nearly a quarter of its mass Between 1973 and 2010what or what It exposed rocks under the ice and altered the drainage gap and forced the two neighbors to redefine about 100 meters of their boundary.

-According to Weicht, such modifications were frequent and tended to be resolved without the involvement of politicians.
+According to Weicht, such modifications were frequent and It was resolved without the involvement of politicians.

 “We’re arguing over land that isn’t worth much,” he said.
 In this case, “it is the only site that includes property,” which is what gave the land “economic value.”

-His Italian colleagues declined to comment “due to the complex international situation”.
+His Italian peers declined to comment.
+“Because of the complex international situation.”

-Jean-Philippe Amsteen, former Swisstopo president, said such disputes are often resolved by exchanging plots of land of equivalent size and value.
+Former Swisstopo President Jean-Philippe AmsteinHe pointed out that such disputes are usually resolved through the exchange of plots of land equivalent in terms of area and value.

 In this case, he explained, “Switzerland is not interested in acquiring a piece of the glacier, and the Italians cannot compensate for the loss of the Swiss surface area.”

-Although the outcome of the deal is confidential, the shelter’s caretaker, Lucio Trucco, 51, was told that the site would remain on Italian soil.
+Although the outcome of the transaction is confidential, To the caretaker of the shelter, Lucio Trucco, 51It was said, The site will remain on Italian soil.

-“The shelter is still Italian because we’ve always been Italian,” he said.

 Years of negotiations delayed the shelter’s renewal because none of the towns on either side of the border were able to issue a building permit.

-Its slopes can only be reached from Zermatt, the famous Swiss ski resort.
+Its slopes can only be accessed from Zermatt, The famous Swiss ski resort.

 Some mid-altitude ski resorts are preparing to close operations due to global warming, but you can ski in summer on the slopes of Zermatt-Cervinia, although doing so contributes to the retreat of the glacier.